dungnguyenhuu/Bioinformatics/README.txt

-A machine learning system developed in python that ranks proteins in a proteome as per their Anti-CRISPR tendencies predicted using sequence features.
+A machine learning system developed in python helps predict whether 1 protein in a proteome will follow their Anti-CRISPR trends predicted using sequence features.

-The method takes as input a proteome in FASTA format and returns a ranked list as per the expected Acr behavior in csv format.
+This method takes as input a proteome in FASTA format and returns a list of expected Acrs in csv format.
 Training model,
 python train.py